 Some cheeses that don’t use rennet (or any other coagulant for that matter) are vegan cheeses.
 Vegan cheese uses ingredients like vegan milk and nutritional yeast to achieve the cheesy flavor and ingredients like tapioca starch to achieve the desired texture.
 If vegan cheese is of interest to you, take a look at our vegan cheesemaking kit and our article that explains everything included in the kit.

 Rennet can be stored in a variety of ways, but there are some best practices specific to the type of rennet you have.
 Liquid rennet (both animal and vegetable types) should be stored in the refrigerator but should never be frozen.
-Liquid vegetable rennet has a recommended shelf life of about one year and liquid animal rennet has one of about five months.
+Liquid vegetable rennet has a recommended shelf life of about one year.
 Dry rennet varieties should also be refrigerated when stored and have a longer shelf life compared to their liquid counterparts.

 When considering the varying shelf lives of these products, know that refrigerated rennet does not go bad.
 Once past its “best by” date, rennet simply begins to lose some of its potency.
 To compensate, you can add a bit more rennet to your recipe than you typically would.
 Before adding it to your entire batch, you can test your rennet by diluting a ¼ teaspoon of rennet with 30ml of water and adding it to a cup of warmed milk.
 In about six minutes, the mixture should form a curd that can be cut by a knife.